Bulandshahr: Park

 Raja Babu Park had been constructed in Bulandshahr in 1837, and a statue of Queen Victoria was placed there in 1901, when the park was renamed ‘Maharani Victoria Park’.

 Development under Frederick Growse

 Growse, district magistrate and collector of Bulandshahr from 1876 to 1884, resided at Collector's House.
 In 1884 he published Bulandshahr; or, Sketches of an Indian district; social, historical and architectural.

 Post-independence

-Following India's independence, ‘Maharani Victoria Park’ was renamed after Shri Rajeshwar Dayal Saxena (Raja Babu), president of the Civil Bar Association and later president of Municipal Board, Bulandshahar.
+Following India's independence, ‘Maharani Victoria Park’ was renamed after Rajeshwar Dayal Saxena, president of the Civil Bar Association and later president of Municipal Board, Bulandshahar.
 Later it was renamed again back to 'Raja Babu Park'.
 In 1969 a bust of Mahatma Gandhi was established in the park.

 Geography

 The distance between Bulandshahr and New Delhi is 68 km.
-It lies in the Bulandshahr District on the Agra to Delhi Road, and is surrounded by Delhi, Meerut, Moradabad, Badaun and Aligarh.
+It lies in the Bulandshahr district on the Agra to Delhi Road, and is surrounded by Delhi, Meerut, Moradabad, Badaun and Aligarh.

 Demographics

 As per provisional data of 2011 census, Bulandshahr urban agglomeration had a population of 235,310, out of which males were 125,549 and females were 111,761.
 Population in the age groups of 0 to 6 years was 30,886.
 The total number of literates were 160,203, of which 90,761 were males and 69,442 were females.
 The effective literacy rate of 7+ population was 78.37%.